Danijil Szemko: 2023–2024 season: Grand Prix debut

 Ignateva/Szemko appeared at two Challenger events, coming ninth at the 2023 CS Budapest Trophy and eighth at the 2023 CS Denis Ten Memorial Challenge.
 They were invited to make their Grand Prix debut at the 2023 Grand Prix of Espoo, where they finished tenth.

 After retaining the Hungarian national title, Ignateva/Szemko were fourth at both the Bosphorus Cup and the International Challenge Cup.
 They were twenty-fifth at the 2024 European Championships and twenty-fourth at the 2024 World Championships.

 2024–2025 season

 Ignateva/Szemko started the season by competing on the 2024–25 ISU Challenger Series, finishing sixth at the 2024 CS Lombardia Trophy and fifth at the 2024 CS Budapest Trophy.
 They then went on to win gold at the 2024 Mezzaluna Cup and bronze at the 2024 Santa Claus Cup.

 In December, Ignateva/Szemko competed at the 2025 Four National Championships, where they finished in fourth place.
 They followed this up with a silver medal win at the 2025 Ephesus Cup.
 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Ignateva/Szemko finished the event in fourteenth place.

 The team then went on to finish fourth at the Road to 26 Trophy, a test event for the 2026 Winter Olympics.
 They subsequently closed the season with a twenty-fourth place finish at the 2025 World Championships in Boston, Massachusetts, United States.

+2025–26 season

+Ignateva/Szemko opened their season by finishing sixth at the 2025 CS Lombardia Trophy.
+They then went on to compete at the final Olympic qualifying event, the 2025 Skate to Milano.
+Ignateva/Szemko finished sixth overall and were named as the second alternates for the 2026 Winter Olympic ice dance team.

+They subsequently won silver at the 2025 Budapest Trophy.
+In November, Ignateva/Szemko won bronze at the 2025 NRW Trophy, finished fourteenth at the 2025 CS Warsaw Cup, and won the silver medal at the 2025 Santa Claus Cup.
+The following month, they won the bronze medal at the 2026 Four National Championships.

+In January, Ignateva/Szemko competed at the 2026 European Championships in Sheffield, England, United Kingdom, finishing in fifteenth place overall.